How to choose between the Fitbit Versa and Apple Watch

 Note that the Fitbit Versa is brand new: It just hit stores in April, so we don't expect we'll see another Fitbit smartwatch in 2018.
 If you want state of the art for Fitbit, this is it.

-For Apple Watch, it's a different story.
+The Apple Watch is a different story.
 The current Apple Watch Series 1 and Series 3 models were released in September 2017, and Apple has been pretty diligent about refreshing the line since the first model debuted in 2015.
 Expect to see new Watch software features unveiled at WWDC in June, and don't be surprised to see new Apple Watch models to hit in September of this year.

 That said, those thoughts on future Fitbit and Apple products are merely educated guesses.
 We don't have any inside info.